Intel Did Not Tell US Cyber Officials About Chip Flaws Until Made Public - Slashdot

 Better to just let everyone know immediately and put pressure on them to fix it.

-Two reasons all recent Intel CPUs have this flaw (Score:1)
+Two reasons all recent Intel CPUs have this flaw (Score:2, Interesting)

 Go back a few years to AMD's 'terrible' new architecture, Bulldozer (the reason many today still don't trust the insanely good Ryzen design).